itsbenter/ResourcefulFriends/Documentation/Petalkin.md

 Forage Patch cannot be picked up and instead must be destroyed using scythe, giving 12 foraging experience.
 Quality of forages is affected by Foraging skill, the same as if player were gathering forages.
 The quantity of forages produced has 20% chance to double when player has [Gatherer](https://stardewvalleywiki.com/Skills#Foraging) profession.
 The quality of forages produced will be Iridium quality when player has [Botanist](https://stardewvalleywiki.com/Skills#Foraging) profession.

+When Forage Patch is destroyed, it will produce 2 types of Common Forages with stack size between 2 to 5.
+It has 75% chance to produce 1 type of Uncommon Forages with a stack size between 1 to 2.
+And 20% chance to produce 1 type of Rare Forages with a stack size of 1.

 | Resource | Min | Max | Avg |
 | -------- | --- | --- | --- |
 | Mixed Seeds | 1 | 3 | 2 |